RHLUG-Org/EasyBed-Fabric/README.md

 Minecraft plugin to reimplement the features of pengooin's EasyBed on a Fabric server (https://github.com/pengooin/EasyBed)

+This uses the Strategy design pattern for event handlers.

 ## Setup

 For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.